 A non-profit 501(c)3 organization of master storytellers, educators and community supporters that provides training for those interested in using African-based storytelling methods to reach their audience.
 Sponsors the Signifyin’ and Testifyin’ Festival each September.

 Asian Storytellers Alliance

 Provides a supportive environment for storytellers from different Asian ethnic communities to come together across generations to practice their skills of storytelling.
 Contact David Zander (firstname.lastname@example.org) or Phuoc Tran (email@example.com).

-Many SAM members are also part of Northlands, the regional storytelling group for the upper midwest.
+Many SAM members also belong to Northlands, the regional storytelling group for the upper midwest.
 Northlands hosts an annual conference with workshops, master classes, story concerts, and story swaps.

 Northlands Storytelling Network

 SAM members can get a discount on their membership to the national organization.
 NSN hosts an annual conference, publishes a magazine, supports emerging tellers, and honors leaders in the storytelling community.

 National Storytelling Network